 1967 Ford Mustang

-It was only fair to include the Honda S2000 in the Furious car pool due to its popularity just before the release of Too Fast Too Furious.
+It was only fair to include the Honda S2000 in the Fast and Furious cars list due to its popularity just before the release of Too Fast Too Furious.
 We all remember how graceful Suki’s ride, the fiery pink AP1 S2000, looked.

 However, despite its numerous appearances in the movie, the car’s hot color didn’t leave much impact among Honda fans.
 For those who love a lowered suspension and an attention-grabbing body kit, feel free to spend around $25,000 on that S2000.
 It has a few noteworthy performance upgrades including a Comptech supercharger, an AP2 engine modification, and lots of other useful performance upgrades.